AliceO2Group/WebUi/Framework/docs/guide/issues.md

-# Common issues
+# Known issues

-This list should be updated when a difficult and rare problem happens to speed up resolution next time.
+This list should be updated when a rare problem occures to speed up resolution next time.

-###### `npm install` gets error "Unexpected end of JSON input while parsing near ..."
+###### `npm install` outputs error "Unexpected end of JSON input while parsing near ..."
-Start `npm cache clean --force`
+Run `npm cache clean --force`

 ###### UI gets duplicated elements after each click
 The use of array of array of vnode might break the template engine.
 Avoid `h('div', [[h('span')]])`.
 Prefer `h('div', [h('span')])`.